Wai Quayle: Ordained ministry

-When Te Hepara Pai was struggling and deciding if it should stay open or close, she stepped into her first role there as a minister.
+When Te Hepara Pai was struggling and deciding if it should stay open or close, Quayle stepped into her first role there as a minister.

-Theologically, she respects both the Māori culture belief in a number of gods, and Christianity's belief in one, and admittedly continues to work through that disconnection herself.
+Theologically, Quayle respects both the Māori culture belief in a number of gods, and Christianity's belief in one, and admittedly continues to work through that disconnection herself.

-Having been ordained a deacon in 2013, and ordained as a priest in 2014 by Muru Walters, she was Archdeacon of Wairarapa from 2015 to 2019.
+Having been ordained a deacon in 2013, and ordained as a priest in 2014 by Muru Walters, Quayle was Archdeacon of Wairarapa from 2015 to 2019.

 Archbishop Don Tamihere was joined as celebrant for the ordination by Archbishop Fereimi Cama, Archbishop Philip Richardson and the Assistant Bishop of Adelaide Denise Ferguson for the ordination of Quayle in 2019.

-On Saturday, April 4, 2020, along with Archbishop Don Tamihere, Quayle presided over Aotearoa New Zealand's first virtual commissioning service, which occurred at Taranaki Cathedral of St Mary.
+On 4 April 2020, along with Archbishop Don Tamihere, Quayle presided over New Zealand's first virtual commissioning service, which occurred at Taranaki Cathedral of St Mary.
 It also marked the occasion of Jacqui Paterson being the first woman to become Dean of Taranaki; and Jay Ruka, – of Te Āti Awa, Ngāti Mutunga, Ngāti Koata and Ngā Puhi – becoming the first Māori leader to take up the role.

-She has been on the board of Papawai and Kaikōkirikiri Trusts since 2001, and serving as chair since 2011, representing the Anglican Church, which deals with lands vested to the trust by the Papawai and Kaikōkirikiri Trusts Act 1943.
+Quayle has been on the board of Papawai and Kaikōkirikiri Trusts since 2001, and serving as chair since 2011, representing the Anglican Church, which deals with lands vested to the trust by the Papawai and Kaikōkirikiri Trusts Act 1943.
 The group's core business is land based asset management that also annually contributes to education and scholarships.